metno/weatherapi-docs/doc/FAQ.md

 ### Help!
 I am getting *429 Too Many Requests*!
 What am I doing wrong?

 You are probably using a blank User-Agent header, or a generic one like "wget/1.12" or (for apps) "Dalvik/2.1.0".
-Use something unique and identifying instead, like your domain name, company email or name/version of app in the store.
-Also, please read the Terms of Use where this is described explicitly.
+The [Terms of Service](./TermsOfService) clearly states that you **must identify yourself** in the User-Agent header.
+If this is generic or missing you will be throttled (for old products) or blocked (for new products from 2020 onwards).

-If you're still getting 429s, you are probably hitting us with too much traffic and have been blacklisted.
+If you're still getting 429s, you are probably hitting us with too much traffic and have been permanently throttled.
 Please [contact us](./support) for advice on how to enhance your calm.
+Make sure to include your IP address and User-Agent in your message.

 ### Now I'm suddenly getting "403 Forbidden"!
 Why am I blocked?

 Newer services like Locationforecast/2.0 have stricter rules and will block instead of throttle if the User-Agent is missing or generic.
+Again, read the [Terms of Service](./TermsOfService) before contacting us.

-On the other hand it can also mean you have been found to break the [TOS](./TermsOfService) in other ways and have been blacklisted, e.g. by pretending to be another website or client.
+On the other hand it can also mean you have been found to break the [TOS](./TermsOfService) in other ways and have been blacklisted, e.g. by pretending to be another website or client, or slamming us with too much traffic.
+In some cases this might be reversed when the problem is fixed, but deliberate breaches of the TOS will result in a permanent ban.

 ### Do you support unencrypted HTTP requests?